-Falmouth now hosts a fabulous International Sea Shanty Festival which takes place in June each year.
-For this years dates and information on other Cornish Festivals and Regattas taking place around, please see our Festivals Page.
+Falmouth now hosts a fabulous International Sea Shanty Festival which takes place in June each year and Mevagissey now hosts the Mevagissey Shanty Festival in October.
+For this years dates for these festivals and information on other Cornish Festivals and Regattas taking place around, please see our Festivals Page.

 We’ve provided the lyrics to a few Cornish songs below but if you’d like to find more of the lyrics to 64 different Sea Shanties and help the RNLI, please purchase our Charity Songbook…

 The Mullion Inn Singers are a group of local people who sing together and perform for charity.
 They have produced a PDF song book for you to download which has the lyrics of many of the songs that are sung around Cornwall.

 The song book contains a whopping 64 different songs including…

 |Abide with Me||Hail to The Homeland||Row Boatman Row|

 |And ‘Tis My Delight’||I Had a Horseshoe||Shoals of Herring|